 Her favourite children’s book is ‘The Butterfly Lion,’ by Michael Morpurgo.

-‘Local chartered surveyor, entrepreneur and father of two, Ben, brings with him many years of both corporate and fundraising experience.
+‘Local chartered surveyor, entrepreneur and father of three, Ben, brings with him many years of both corporate and fundraising experience.
 Keen to drive the business side, Ben blends his professional creativity with a strengths in networking and strategic planning, all balanced out by a love of reading which stretches back years.

 Spoilt for choice with his own favourite book, it’s a dead heat between Michael Rosen’s ‘Little Rabbit Foo Foo,’ and Robert Westall’s ‘The Machine Gunners.’